-No surprise there then that tips will play a fairly important role in the final sound signature, comfort and the level of seal you can get on the universal POLA39.
-Which I why I am a little bit surprised at the lack of choice in the tips that come in the box.
-You get a set of single bore silicone black tips in S/M/L sizing and 3 foam tips with the same sizing.
+No surprise there then that tips will play a fairly important role in the final sound signature, comfort, and the level of seal you can get on the universal POLA39.
+This I why I am a little bit surprised at the lack of choice in the tips that come in the box.
+You get a set of single-bore silicone black tips in S/M/L sizing and 3 foam tips with the same sizing.

 Now they all fit pretty well and I tend to use the large in silicone and medium in foam as the foams are slightly firmer and thicker.
 However, I can’t help but wonder if a set of bi-flange or SpinFits would have been a nice alternative for not too much additional cost.

 In terms of isolation, the POLA39 is excellent with the foam tips with some good low Hz noise blockage.
 The silicone tips do a decent job also but you will find ambient noise leaks in a bit more.
 I find the single-bore silicone tips to be marginally more comfortable, however.